U54Bioinformatics/PhylinSic_Project/README.md

 and disk is needed to process the alignments for all the cells.

-How much of everything you need depends on the size of your data set and how long you are willing to wait around for the computation to finish.
+How much of everything you need depends on the size of your data set and how long you are willing to wait for the computation to finish.
 But if I had to set a minimum lower bound, let's say you'll need a server with 16 cores, 32 Gb RAM, and 1 Tb hard drive.
 And LINUX.